gokhangunduz/terminaly/README.md

-# Personal Terminal-like Website
+# Terminal-like Website

-This repository is my personal website.
+This repository is resume website.
 It is designed with a terminal-like interface and provides users with information through various commands.

 ## Live/Demo Website

-You can visit the live website at: [gokhangunduz.dev](https://gokhangunduz.dev)
+You can visit the live website at: [terminaly.vercel.app](https://terminaly.vercel.app/)

 ## Technologies Used